Dark HorseThe play of tones establishes a subtle field of spaces that expand and contract, creating moments of generosity and intimacy.

 Among Buildings, an unbound book.

-Fifty FiftyPartly inspired by its original 1950s suburban home and partly by the modernist Case Study houses of the same decade.
+Fifty FiftyPartly inspired by the original 1950s home, partly by the modernist Case Study houses of the same decade.
 1950s meets 1950s.
 About half of each.
 We’re talking fifty-fifty vision.
 That’s sharp.

 Cairo apartments, Fitzroy

-The SummitA curved wall of glass emulates the roof form, bending inwards to create a more generous side garden.
+The SummitA curved wall of glass emulates the roof form, bending inwards to create a side courtyard.
 With glass and garden on all sides, the house is awash with natural light.

 The Summit, grounded and lofty.